sinadadmand/CAIR_EMIP/README.md

-# An extension of Shannon’s entropy agrees with the tree of life and justifies human disease occurrences #
+# "An extension of Shannon’s entropy agrees with the tree of life and justifies human disease occurrences" #

 # Description
 This Project involves the python and R implementation of the above entitled project.